scalp42/site-iancooper/posts/exploring-database-structures-in-vgl.md

 The details of the table structure can be accessed in VGL through the routines of the `STD_DATABASE` standard library and a few additional commands.
 In my next post, we'll see a practical application of these methods.

-_The above code snippets are available (in this gist)[https://gist.github.com/4447646].
+_The above code snippets are available [in this gist](https://gist.github.com/4447646).
 Feel free to use them as you'd like!
 Please keep in mind, though, that code samples are provided as-is and with no guarantees by myself or my employer._